crate/crate-python/docs/sqlalchemy.rst

 ..
 NOTE::

     To use fulltext searches on a column, an explicit fulltext index with an analyzer must be created on the column.
-Consult the `fulltext indices reference`_ for more information.
+Consult the documentation about :ref:`crate-reference:fulltext-indices` for more information.

 The ``match`` function takes the following options::